-a) Off road pedestrian access to Newton: Woodland north of Heathfield: The continuation of this woodland as a walk in the northerly direction towards Newton via Great Nine Wells.
+- a) Off road pedestrian access to Newton: Woodland north of Heathfield: The continuation of this woodland as a walk in the northerly direction towards Newton via Great Nine Wells.
 If the northern part of this woodland were to be publicly navigable, it would open up access to another farm track, which goes close to Newton, onto the B1368.
-At implementation stage, further engagement will be needed both with landowners and, with respect to Thriplow Meadows SSSI, with Natural England.

-- b) Provision of safer and separate bike routes between Thriplow and Foxton for access to railway station. - c) Improvements to the bike access from Thriplow to Heathfield and Thriplow to Whittlesford, to reach the other railway network.
+At implementation stage, further engagement will be needed both with landowners and, with respect to Thriplow Meadows SSSI, with Natural England. - b) Provision of safer and separate bike routes between Thriplow and Foxton for access to the railway station. - c) Improvements to the bike access from Thriplow to Heathfield and Thriplow to Whittlesford, to reach the other railway network.
 This could partly be achieved if the flood issues were addressed along parts of this route. - d) improvements throughout to ensure the network is good enough for disabled access and smooth enough for wheeled bikes.

-6.13.9.
-The intention of Policy THP 13 is to protect and improve routes for nonmotorised users in the parish so that parishioners have increased options for both outdoor recreation purposes and for travelling to neighbouring settlements and linking up with the local railway network.
-Policy THP 13 - Protecting and improving our rural routes for nonmotorised users and creating sustainable connections to neighbouring settlements.
+6.12.9.
+The intention of Policy THP 12 is to protect and improve routes for nonmotorised users in the parish so that parishioners have increased options for both outdoor recreation purposes and for travelling to neighbouring settlements and linking up with the local railway network.

+Policy THP 12 - Protecting and improving our rural routes for nonmotorised users and creating sustainable connections to neighbouring settlements.

-- 1) All new development will be expected to protect existing rural routes available to for non-motorised users in the parish. (see Maps 21, 22 and 25). - 2) Where necessary to make a development proposal acceptable and where directly and fairly and reasonably related in scale and kind to the development, contributions towards improvements (see existing and aspired to networks on Maps 21, 22, 23, 24) to this network will be sought. - 3) Where a development proposal comes forward which presents an opportunity see Maps 23 and 24 (e.g by way of its location) for improving the existing footpath, bridleway and cycling routes, such opportunities should be taken.
+- 1) Development proposals should protect existing rural routes available to nonmotorised users in the parish (as shown on Maps 21, 22 and 25). - 2) Where necessary to make a development proposal acceptable, and where directly and fairly and reasonably related in scale and kind to the development, contributions towards improvements to existing networks (as shown on Maps 21,22) will be sought. - 3) Wherever practicable, development proposal should take opportunities to improve the existing footpath, bridleway and cycling routes (as shown on Maps 23 and 24).